-A “Company is a separate legal entity from his owner whether if it is shareholders or employees of the company.
-In this post we will cover “Corporation and legal personalities”.
+A “Company” is a separate legal entity from its owner whether it is shareholders or employees of the company.
+In this post, we will cover all the important topics about corporations and legal personalities.

-A corporation has a large business and size as compare to a company, This is the only difference between a “Corporation” and a “Company”.
+A corporation has a large business and size as compared to a company, This is the only difference between a “Corporation” and a “Company”.

-2. Company take action and can file a case to any third part or third party can also file a case to company but can not file a case on directors.
+2. Company takes action and can file a case against any third party or a third party can also file a case against the company but can not file a case on directors.

 3. Company owns their own property

-4. If a shareholder becomes no longer in a business or pass away company will still operate.
+4. If a shareholder becomes no longer in a business or passes away company will still operate.

-5. Management and owners are separate (directors are the management and shareholders are the owner of the company).
+5. Management and owners are separate (directors are the management and shareholders are the owners of the company).

-6. Foss v Harbottle: If a company face loss or damage then company is only responsible for it recovery.
+6. Foss v Harbottle: If a company faces loss or damage then the company is only responsible for its recovery.

-Note: Court has authority to make the debts payment from directors or shareholders from their own pocket this is known as “Lifting the Veil of Incorporation“.
+Note: The court has the authority to make the debt payment from directors or shareholders from their own pocket this is known as “Lifting the Veil of Incorporation“.

-Lifting of Veil of Incorporation can be occurred if the directors or shareholders attempt wrongful or fraudulent trading in the business, or if there is no trading certificate for starting operation or making trade, or if a director is not able to direct the company and still trying to direct the company then he is liable for the loss or damage.
+Lifting of the Veil of Incorporation can occur if the directors or shareholders attempt wrongful or fraudulent trading in the business, if there is no trading certificate for starting an operation or making trade, or if a director is not able to direct the company and still trying to direct the company then he is liable for the loss or damage.

-LLP has limited liability but these are not in form of company, A company can take investment from general public but LLP is not allowed to take investment from general public.
+LLP has limited liability but these are not in form of a company, A company can take investments from the general public but LLP is not allowed to take investments from the general public.

-A Company and LLP has many features which relates to each other such as all the companies members are not personally bound to pay liability until Lifting of Veil of Incorporation same as it is applied on LLP as well.
+A Company and LLP have many features which relate to each other such as all the company members are not personally bound to pay liability until the Lifting of the Veil of Incorporation same as is applied to LLP as well.

 How LLP Incorporate

-- Proper documents should send to the registrar including LLP name, address where office is located, name and the address of the members at least two or three.
+- Proper documents should send to the registrar including the LLP name, address where the office is located, and name and address of the members at least two or three.

-- Fulfill all the requirement according to LLP ACT 2000 (Limited liability Partnership Act 2000).
+- Fulfill all the requirements according to LLP ACT 2000 (Limited liability Partnership Act 2000).

 - After all necessary documentation registrar give the certificate of incorporation.

-- First or initial members sign on the document of incorporation and if after the incorporation new partner join the business they have to do contract from existing partners.
+- First or initial members sign on the document of incorporation and if after the incorporation new partner joins the business they have to do a contract with existing partners.

-- If any member pass away then contract should be check or have look o LLP Act 2000, or finish the membership.
+- If any member passes away then the contract should be checked or have look o LLP Act 2000, or finish the membership.

-- Duties and right of a partner is specified in the contract or agreement if not then regulate according to Limited Liability Partnership Regulations 2001.
+- The duties and rights of a partner are specified in the contract or agreement if not then regulate according to Limited Liability Partnership Regulations 2001.

 - All members must act like an agent for LLP.

-- They perform admins duties and fill the LLP duties as well.
-(LLP duties such as informing about profit and loss and about financial position to government).
+- They perform admins’ duties and fill the LLP duties as well.
+(LLP duties such as informing about profit and loss and about the financial position of government).

 - In Incorporation documents designated members are specified.

-- There must be at least two designated members if not then all member are designated.
+- There must be at least two designated members if not then all members are designated.

-Note: Business who operates as LLP, must end their name with Limited Liability Partnership, LLP or llp.
+Note: Business that operates as LLP, must end their name with Limited Liability Partnership, LLP or LLP.
 Should pay income tax (incorporation tax is not liable to pay).

 LLP | Partnership |